 Don’t | Do |

-The ‘Thank You’ Slide The ‘Thank You’ slide suggests everyone was present for your pitch out of politeness.
-Even if that may be the case, do yourself a favor and remove this slide from your presentation.
-Rather than thanking the audience, you should try to Salute the Audience instead. | Salute the Audience (does not require a slide)Tell the audience how much you value your time getting to speak with them.
+Salute the Audience (does not require a slide)Tell the audience how much you value your time getting to speak with them.
 Here is an example: “It’s been great fun being here.
 It’s been fascinating to see what you folks are doing.
 I’ve been stimulated and provoked by the questions you were asking.
 I look forward to coming back on many occasions in the future.”
-Notice the phrase “thank you” is not used, yet it’s gist is implied. |
+Notice the phrase “thank you” is not used, yet its gist is implied. | The ‘Questions’ Slide Chances are high that you have seen or even used some version of this slide at the end of a presentation.
+While it is not the end of the world, it is a missed opportunity.
+The last slide of a presentation is the slide your audience will spend a lot of time looking at.
+It’s valuable real estate that can be better used in ways we will explore. |

 The ‘The End’ SlideThe least appropriate way to end a pitch is with the words “The End”.
 It’s not the end.
 It’s not a story.
 It’s not a movie.
 If anything, a sales pitch is the beginning of something.
 It’s a start.
 Words like “end”, “conclusion”, “finish”, & “close” can all prematurely end a discussion.
-You may even prevent your audience from asking questions or having a discussion if you end this way. | Finish with a Joke It’s common knowledge that getting your audience to participate in your presentation will keep them engaged and attentive.
-Ending with a joke is a great way to keep that momentum into a discussion that may follow your pitch.
-Getting your audience to laugh at the end of your presentation will make people feel like they had fun the whole time. |
+You may even prevent your audience from asking questions or having a discussion if you end this way. | Close with a Story or Testimonial: People remember stories better than facts.
+Conclude with a powerful customer testimonial or a short story that highlights the benefits of your product or service.
+This could be something like, “Let me leave you with a story of our client, XYZ Corp, who saw a 50% increase in efficiency after using our product.
+Imagine what it can do for your business.”
+This approach personalizes your presentation and makes it more relatable. |

 It is also important to leave a strong and positive final impression, such as by offering a special deal or incentive for taking action.
 By following these steps, you can effectively close your sales and virtual presentation and increase the likelihood of making a successful sale.